nktknshn/tgmount-ng/README.md

 The content of a folder is defined by a combination of properties `source`, `filter`, `producer` and `treat_as`.

-This will defined a tree of empty folders
+This will create a tree of empty folders
 ```yaml
 root:
   everything: